Revolut vs Monzo – which is best?

 Revolut Monzo

-Rewards Benefit from cashback and rewards when you shop with certain retailers using your Revolut card Access to rewards and offers with a Monzo Plus or Premium account
+Rewards Benefit from cashback and rewards when you shop with certain retailers using your Revolut card Access to rewards with a Monzo Perks or Monzo Max account

-Insurance Access to insurance benefits with Premium plans Access to insurance benefits with Premium plans
+Insurance Access to insurance benefits with Premium plans Access to insurance benefits with Monzo Max accounts

 When it comes to cashback and rewards Revolut has a greater range of offers on the Revolut app that are available to all plan holders, including those on the free Standard plan.
 Monzo recently introduced cashback offers at selected retailers which can be activated via the app.
-Monzo users can also access rewards if they are signed up to a Monzo Plus or Premium account which comes with an additional monthly subscription fee.
+Monzo users can also access rewards if they are signed up to a Monzo Perks or Monzo Max account which comes with an additional monthly subscription fee.

 Both Revolut and Monzo offer insurance products to subscription customers, excluding Revolut pet insurance which is available for anyone who has a Revolut account.
-Monzo Premium gives customers access to phone and travel insurance while Revolut Premium, Metal and Ultra customers can access worldwide medical insurance as well as lost, damaged or delayed luggage insurance.
+Monzo Max gives customers access to worldwide travel insurance, phone insurance, and breakdown cover while Revolut Premium, Metal and Ultra customers can access worldwide medical insurance as well as lost, damaged or delayed luggage insurance.
 Revolut Metal and Ultra plan holders can also benefit from car hire excess insurance and personal liability insurance while Ultra plan holders can get Trip and event cancellation insurance.

 Revolut vs Monzo - Savings